Akita

 Unique facts and fascinating details

-- The famous dog Hachiko, who waited for his owner at Shibuya Station for nine years, was an Akita.
+- The Akita is famous for the story of Hachiko, a dog who waited for his deceased owner at a train station for nine years.

 Frequently Asked Questions